 Is there a fee for Counseling Center Services?

-All counseling and materials are offered at no cost to undergraduate students, staff, and faculty of California Baptist University, and to their immediate family members (living in the same household).
+All counseling and materials are offered at no additional charge to students, staff, and faculty of California Baptist University, and to their immediate family members (living in the same household).
 For the general community, we offer the same services at low cost.

 How do I refer someone who needs counseling?

 If you are concerned about a friend, we suggest you encourage your friend to contact the Counseling Center and make an appointment with a staff member to discuss the situation.
 If you believe your friend is having a serious crisis, call immediately.
 If the Center is not open, for emergency situations refer to "Crisis Hotlines" for contact information.

 What other services does the Counseling Center offer?

 Our counselors host on-campus discussion groups, workshops, and seminars, as well as facilitate support groups for issues such as eating disorders, recovery from sexual abuse, anger management, and other issues that students or community members have expressed an interest in.
 For current information about events sponsored by the Counseling Center or to learn more about groups or classes, please contact our office at (951) 689-1120.

 The Counseling Center also has information about local agencies and services--please call for these resources.
 Hotlines and emergency contact information are available by clicking here: "Crisis Hotlines."